FloroBalzer/Synth-Project/report.md

 | decodeTask        | Thread       | When a message is added to the incoming queue |                              | 16                          |

-## A critical instant analysis of the rate monotonic scheduler, showing that all deadlines are metunder worst-case conditions
+## A critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions
 ___

 ## A quantification of total CPU utilisation